NexusQuest/AI-for-Library-Staff/README.md

 # AI-for-Library-Staff

 This repository contains all the labs for the workshop.
-Simply click into the folder for each day in the workshop to access the lab files
+Simply click into the folder for each day in the workshop to access the lab files.

 <details open>
     <summary>Lab 1</summary>